Gumbo Limbo Environmental Complex: History

+Sea turtle conservation and rehabilitation

 Gumbo Limbo is best known for its involvement with protecting the area's sea turtles.
 The beaches of South Florida serve as a nesting habitat for the loggerhead, green, and leatherback sea turtles.
 Unfortunately, every species of sea turtle alive today is either classified as a threatened or endangered species.
 Gumbo Limbo works together with the Florida Fish and Wildlife Conservation Commission to protect the area's sea turtles.
 Since the 1980s, the Boca Raton Sea Turtle Conservation and Research Program at Gumbo Limbo Nature Center has a Marine Conservationist and Marine Turtle Specialists that monitor, record, and study the sea turtle activity on the five miles of Boca Raton's city beach.
 This group also deals with reports of dead or injured turtles from the Boynton Beach Inlet to the Boca Raton/Deerfield Beach border.

 For over three decades, Gumbo Limbo's sea turtle conservation team has come to the aid of sick and injured sea turtles in the Boca Raton area.
 In 2010 through the joint efforts of the City and Friend of Gumbo Limbo, Gumbo Limbo opened up a rehabilitation facility to treat the wounded turtles on campus.
 The goal of the rehabilitation program is to treat the turtles until they are able to survive in the wild.
 The rehabilitation center is one of only six Florida sea turtle rehabilitation centers to accept turtles with Fibropapillomatosis.
 Fibropapillomatosis (FP) is related to strains of the herpes virus.
 There is a correlation between warm polluted waters and cases of FP.
 A majority of Gumbo Limbo's turtles with FP come from lagoons and bays close to densely populated areas.
 The runoff into the water is filled with fertilizers, pesticides, pet waste, and other pollutants resulting in very poor water quality.
 FP usually manifests itself as benign tumors resembling cauliflower.
 Tumors located on the flippers can impede with the turtle's ability to swim, and tumors on the eyes and mouth can impact the ability to find and eat food.
 The tumors are removed surgically at Gumbo Limbo.

 Research facility

 The Gumbo Limbo Environmental Complex is also home to a research facility for Florida Atlantic University's Department of Biological Sciences.
-Research has focused on sea turtle behavior, shark sensory perception and salt levels on seagrasses.
+Research has focused on sea turtle behavior, shark sensory perception and effects of salt levels on seagrasses.
 Visitors are able to view the facility and chat with the researchers.